Horny male seeks mate: Kenya's last northern white rhino joins Tinder

-NAIROBI Like many guys using the Tinder dating app, Sudan loves the outdoors and travels widely.
+NAIROBI (Reuters) - Like many guys using the Tinder dating app, Sudan loves the outdoors and travels widely.
 The catch: he's the world's last male white northern rhino and desperately needs to mate.

 "I don't mean to be too forward, but the fate of my species literally depends on me," reads his profile.
 "I perform well under pressure.
 I like to eat grass and chill in the mud.
 No problems.
 6 ft tall and 5,000 pounds if it matters."